 Our services include advertising, public relations, crisis communications, media training, public records law training, and confidential counsel on issues found at the intersection of government, law, and media.
-Our work has earned several national awards including three Telly Awards and four Pollie Awards.
+Our work has earned several national awards for excellence in TV production including three Telly Awards, four Reed Awards, and 11 Pollie Awards.

 We've earned a reputation for excellence, integrity, and getting results.

 Mark R. Weaver

 Mr. Weaver is a crisis communications expert with three decades of national experience.
 He has extensive experience advising public and private sector clients on crisis communications, executive speech coaching, and news media relations.
 He’s counseled clients in 25 states.
 NBC News in Charlotte, North Carolina called Mr. Weaver “one of the nation's foremost experts in crisis communications.”